cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 * Application root — specify in a field a physical address to the application on a server that corresponds with its URI.
 * Application URL — specify in a field an HTTP/HTTPS link to the application.
 * Application startup file — specify as <span class="notranslate"> NAME.js file </span>.
-* Passenger log file — starting from LVE Manager 5.1.0-2 you can set paths to Passenger logs for Node.js applications via UI (or using [cloudlinux-selector](/command-line_tools/#node-js-selector) utility).
+* Passenger log file — starting from CloudLinux Manager 5.1.0-2 you can set paths to Passenger logs for Node.js applications via UI (or using [cloudlinux-selector](/command-line_tools/#node-js-selector) utility).
 * Run <span class="notranslate"> npm install command </span> — click <span class="notranslate"> _Run npm install_ </span> button to install the package(s) described in the <span class="notranslate"> package.json </span> file.
 * Add Environment variables — click <span class="notranslate"> _Add Variable_ </span> and specify a name and a value.